jsteope/research/README.md

 # research
 This repository contains codes and files of my undergraduate research regarding Classification of group composition based on diversity-cohesiveness space.

+Abstract: Diversity and cohesiveness are two  group characteristics in small group social dynamics.
+These two descriptors can be studied in terms of individual members' personality states which undeniably affects group relations and activity.
+In this paper, a small group dynamics model based on the two-dimensional personality states of its members is created.
+Group diversity, cohesiveness, and average behavior score were quantified, obtained, and plotted for small groups with five members.
+Through the model, classification of group composition in the diversity-cohesiveness space is determined.
+By delineating group composition, the group dynamics that incorporates interaction term can be analyzed in the context of accomplishing a shared goal.